Convergence of the Allen-Cahn equation with transport term in a bounded domain: Introduction

 The limit measure $\mu^0_t$ of $\mu^\e_t$ is approximately an $(n-1)$-dimensional surface and satisfies the mean curvature flow $v=h$ in the sense of Brakke \cite{BR78}.
 Here, $v$ is the velocity vector, and $h$ is the mean curvature vector of $\spt \mu^0_t$.
-In the case of a bounded domain $\Omega$, Giga, Onoue, and Takasao \cite{GI21} studied the Dirichlet boundary condition, and some researchers \cite{KA19, KA95,MI15, MO21} studied the Neumann conditions.
-For the general vector field $u$, Takasao and Tonegawa \cite{TA16} proved that the limit measure of $\mu^\e_t$ satisfies the mean curvature flow with a transport term $v=h+(\nu\cdot u)\nu$ under the condition that $\Omega$ has a domain with no boundary, such as a torus $\T^n$ or $\R^n$. $u$ belongs to the appropriate function space, and the initial energy $\mu^\e_0(\Omega)$ and the initial upper density ratio are uniformly bounded independent of $\e$.
-Here, $\nu$ is the unit normal vector of $\spt \mu^0_t$ and $\omega_{n-1}:=\mathcal{L}^{n-1} (B_1(0) )$.
-Using this, they demonstrated that for any $C^1$-class and $(n-1)$-dimensional surface $\Gamma $, there exists a time-evolving surface $\{\Gamma_t\}_{t\geq 0}$ such that it satisfies the mean curvature flow with a transport term $v=h+(\nu\cdot u)\nu$ as mentioned by Brakke, and $\Gamma_0$ is equal to $\Gamma$.
-The assumption that the initial surface $\Gamma$ belongs to the $C^1$-class comes from the uniformly boundedness of the upper density ratio.
+In the case of a bounded domain $\Omega$, Giga, Onoue, and Takasao \cite{GI21} studied the Dirichlet boundary condition and dynamic boundary condition, and some researchers \cite{KA19, KA95,MI15, MO21} studied the Neumann conditions.
+For the general vector field $u_\e$, Liu, Sato, and Tonegawa \cite{LI10} proved that the limit measure of $\mu^\e_t$ satisfies the mean curvature flow with a transport term $v=h+(\nu\cdot u)\nu$ on a two-dimensional torus $\T^2$ and a three-dimensional torus $\T^3$ under the condition that the vector field $u_\e$ belongs to the appropriate function space, and the initial energy $\mu^\e_0(\Omega)$ and the initial upper density ratio are uniformly bounded independent of $\e$.
+Here, $u$ is the limit vector field of $u_\e$, $\nu$ is the unit normal vector of $\spt \mu^0_t$ and $\omega_{n-1}:=\mathcal{L}^{n-1} (B_1(0) )$.
+Under the assumption that the initial energy and the initial upper density ratio are uniformly bounded, and $u_\e$ belongs to the function space different from \cite{LI10}, Takasao and Tonegawa \cite{TA16} also proved the existence of limit measure of $\mu^\e_t$ on a domain without boundary, such as a torus $\T^n$ or $\R^n$.
+Under the same conditions for the energy and the upper density ratio, Takasao \cite{TA20} proved the existence of a weak solution for the mean curvature flow with transport term and forcing term $v=h+(u \cdot \nu +g)\nu$ by considering the \eqref{ae1} with the addition of the forcing term on $\T^n$.
+In \cite{TA16, TA20, LI10}, the initial surface of the mean curvature flow must have finite the upper density ratio and the perimeter.